isorna/dropcommander-translations-en/dzc/rules/transports.md

 ## Auxiliary Transports

 Transports most often are part of the Auxiliary category, which are unlimited in the number you can choose to field in an army.
-Rules for Auxiliary squads can be found in the Army Roster section (see page 51).
+Rules for Auxiliary squads can be found in the [Army Roster section](/en/dzc/building-your-army#the-army-roster).

 **Auxiliary Transports must begin the game with at least half Capacity filled**.